 In the case of radio telegraphy the waves created by the transmitter are broken up into dashes and dots by the key; but when the voice is to be transmitted, the key is replaced by a microphone such as one speaks into on the ordinary line telephone.
 This microphone causes the grid charge to vary in accord with the vibrations of the speech; this also gives rise to similar vibrations of the high frequency electromagnetic waves which travel through space carrying these voice variations to the distant receiving station.
-The waves of radio telephony are not broken up, then.
+The waves of radio telephony are not broken up, then, but simply varied in amplitude.
+In most broadcasting stations a separate tube is used to impart the voice variations upon the current in the generator tube.
+When used for this purpose, the tube is called a modulator, whereas in the case of a generator of the high frequency currents it is known as an oscillator.